jaruiz/light52/README.md

 the datasheet.
 Yet, there are still many loose ends and a strong test bench has yet to be developed.

+If you are curious, you can [take a look at the datasheet](https://github.com/jaruiz/light52/blob/master/doc/light52_ds.pdf).

 The next step is adding some much-needed 'quick start' document showing how to set up the project for development or use, and then a design document explaining the internals of the core.